History, Design and Philosophy Behind Central Park in New York City

 Olmstead and Vaux believed that a well-designed public park could strengthen the social fabric by intermingling and promoting interactions between various people and social classes.
 They felt that the city's more “uncivilized” people would be exposed to the pleasures of nature and beauty and thus allowed to improve themselves, improving society.

 They wanted the park to be a sanctuary or retreat from the city, offering a completely natural environment that any citizen could enter and feel a complete escape from.
-They intended for city life's normal business and stressed to be left behind once entering the park.
+They intended for city life's normal business and stresses to be left behind once entering the park.
 In their minds, experiencing the park through an afternoon walk was a much healthier way to escape the city than the common methods at the time, which often included alcohol and debauchery.

 In the park, citizens could escape the “habit of the mind, cultivated in commercial life, of judging values by the market estimate.”
-(Burrows & Wallace 794)
+(Burrows & Wallace 794).

 A Democratic Park